Synthetixio/SIPs/content/sccp/sccp-143.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SCCP.-->

-The SCCP aims at increasing the ETH Wrappr max capacity and the lowering the minting fee in order to offset the positive ETH skew and aling the price of sUSD against other stables.
+The SCCP aims at increasing the ETH Wrappr max capacity and the lowering the minting fee in order to offset the positive ETH skew and align the price of sUSD against other stables.

 ## Abstract
 <!--A short (~200 word) description of the variable change proposed.-->